UAB-BITmarkets/token/README.md

 This repo contains the source code for the [BITMarkets token](https://bitmarkets.com) (BTMT) and its private and public sale.
 It is a [Hardhat project](https://github.com/NomicFoundation/hardhat) that uses components from the battle-tested [OpenZeppelin contracts](https://github.com/OpenZeppelin/openzeppelin-contracts) library.

-This repo can be useful to anyone looking to author their own ERC20 token in Solidity with fees, anti-corruption measures and native currency - token sales contracts on the blockchain.
+This repo can be useful to anyone looking to author their own ERC20 token in Solidity with fees, strategic wallet measures and native currency - token sales contracts on the blockchain.

 ## Table of contents